adamjakab/action-connectiq-builder/README.md

       package_name: myApp_${{ github.ref_name }}.iq
 ```

+## Credits

+This repo is a fork of the [matco/action-connectiq-tester](https://github.com/matco/action-connectiq-tester) repo.

 ## Notes

-- This acion relies on the docker image [ghcr.io/adamjakab/connectiq-builder](ghcr.io/adamjakab/connectiq-builder).
+- This acion relies on the docker image [ghcr.io/adamjakab/connectiq-builder](https://ghcr.io/adamjakab/connectiq-builder) built by the [adamjakab/connectiq-builder](https://github.com/adamjakab/connectiq-builder) project.

 - Usign secrets in workflow: https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow

 - how to store certificates in github: https://josh-ops.com/posts/storing-certificates-as-github-secrets/

-- Notes on updating: After a new version tag has been pushed to GH, the `v1` release needs to be updated to reference the new tag.
-Additionally v1 branch needs to be updated so that it is aligned with the master branch at the new tag.
+- Notes updates: After a new version tag has been pushed to GH, the v1 branch needs to be updated so that it is aligned with the master branch at the new tag.
+Additionally (optionally) the `v1` release can be updated to reference the new tag.